top of page

 The average water heater life expectancy has diminished over the last 30-35 years.

-Thirty years ago, you could expect a new water heater to last at least twenty or more years, even without regular maintenance.
+Thirty years ago, a new water heater could last twenty or more years, even without regular maintenance.

 How long will your water heater last if you are in Sacramento, California?